AnthonyAstige/TrelloCardAdder/README.md

 ## Known issues

-Only tested in Chrome and using some ES6 features without a transpiler, so probably breaks in other browsers.
+* Only tested in Chrome and using some ES6 features without a transpiler, so probably breaks in other browsers.
+* Provides no means of authentication.
+Anyone with the live project url can quickly add cards to any projects you've configured.